-Time Frame Event May, 2017 Deadline for spring 2018 candidates to submit Initial Information and Assignment Requests forms and completed student teaching applications to Director of Clinical and Field Experiences September, 2017 Opening Orientation for University Supervisors and Cooperating Teachers.
+Time Frame Event April Deadline for spring candidates of the following year to submit Initial Information and Assignment Requests forms and completed student teaching applications to Director of Clinical and Field Experiences September Opening Orientations for fall student teachers/Residency candidates, University Supervisors and Cooperating Teachers.
 This meeting includes an overview of WCSU's student teaching processes and related documents, a review of the new LiveText database, and an overview of the EdTPA assessment that student teachers must complete.
-This meeting will be held by appointment with each Trice team.
-Friday, Deadline for University Supervisors to: December 15, 2017 • enter final ratings (cooperating teacher's and university supervisor's) to LiveText, submit completed student teaching grades and all related documents (including all observations reports) for the spring, 2018, semester to LiveText January , 2018 4:00-6:00 PM Spring 2018 Opening Orientation for University Supervisors and Cooperating Teachers.
-This meeting includes an overview of WCSU's student teaching processes and related documents, a review of the new LiveText database, and an overview of the EdTPA assessment that student teachers must complete.
-All Spring, 2018 Triads will receive an invitation to this meeting in December, 2017 To Be Decided Certification Meeting for spring, 2018 Candidates with WCSU Certification Officer, Dr. Rossi.
-To Be Decided Mock Interview Session As Needed Resume Writing Workshop Friday, Deadline for University Supervisors to: May 12, 2018 • submit completed student teaching STEI and Disposition ratings to LiveText; verify that cooperating teacher has submitted student teaching STEI and Disposition ratings and all related documents (e.g., ensure that letters of recommendation have been uploaded) for the spring, 2018
+This meeting will be held by appointment with each Triad team .
+End of December Deadline for Fall University Supervisors and Cooperating Teachers to complete in LiveText: STEI and Dispositions assessments and enter final ratings, submit completed student teaching grades (if relevant) and all related documents (including all observations reports) for the fall semester verify candidate time logs and verify that all candidate materials (lesson plans and reflections, and mid-term and final self-assessments of STEI and Dispositions) January Spring Opening Orientation for spring student teachers/ Residency candidates, University Supervisors and Cooperating Teachers.
+This meeting includes an overview of WCSU's student teaching processes and related documents, a review of the new Live Text database, and an overview of the EdTPA assessment that student teachers must complete.
+Late April Certification Meeting for spring, Candidates with WCSU Certification Officer, Dr. Rossi.
+As Needed Mock Interview Session As Needed Resume Writing Workshop End of May Deadline for Fall University Supervisors and Cooperating Teachers to complete in LiveText: STEI and Dispositions assessments and enter final ratings, submit completed student teaching grades (if relevant) and all related documents (including all observations reports) for the fall semester verify candidate time logs and verify that all candidate materials (lesson plans and reflections, and mid-term and final self-assessments of STEI and Dispositions)